What is "Cramming?"

 • Register phone numbers with the federal government's Do Not Call list, at www.DoNotCall.gov

 • Beware of online contests or sweepstakes that require filling out online forms.
-If a form is required, avoid the risky practice of providing your phone number.

 • Illinois law now bans most third-party charges from landline bills.
 Ask your cellphone carrier if it offers free fraud protections, such as blocks on texts, data, or third-party charges in general.

 • Beware of unkown texts.
 Identify potentially fraudulent texts and get tips on how to handle them at www.SMSwatchdog.com

 .
 There have been conflicting reports on how best to handle suspicious texts.
 Some people report not answering such texts led to a cramming charge on their bills, and others report that they responded "STOP" and that still led to a cramming charge.
 Unless you have specific information on how to handle a suspicious text, it's best not to answer it—but be particularly careful to read your bill to spot any cramming charges later.

 If I spot a suspicious charge on my phone bill, what do I do?